bitcoinhush/bitcoinhush/airdrop/README.md

 ## Hush

 These files are small and unordered.
+They include all Hush addresses, regardless of amount.

 ## Bitcoin

+Only addresses with at least 0.01BTC are included in the airdrop.

 Each CSV file has at most 1 million addresses, and are ordered from smallest to largest.